childlike wonder

 golden lullaby

 This piece is dedicated to my grandma, one of my favorite people ever.
-It was inspired by her favorite fruit, banana, and a memory of her singing “Twinkle Twinkle Little Star” to me when I was little.
+It was inspired by her favorite fruit, bananas, and a memory of her singing “Twinkle Twinkle Little Star” to me when I was little.
 I painted her as if she was looking down at me before I went to bed, with a dark blue and gold background to represent the night sky.
 She is surrounded by stars decorated with gemstones.
-The main aspect of this piece is the big banana above her, representing a half moon.
-I used different bead and threading embroidery for the banana, to make it more realistic and detailed.
+The centerpiece of this painting is the big banana above her, representing a half moon.
+I used different bead and threading embroidery for the banana, to make it more detailed and textured.

 18’’ x 24’’